JuliaAstro/GeneralAstrodynamics.jl/README.md

 5. Common transforms between coordinate frames, and user-defined transforms as defined with `CoordinateTransformations` are provided in `AstrodynamicalFrames`
 6. Possibly, each new module will be separated into separate packages.

+In addition, `v0.10` will include a package restructure.
+This package, `GeneralAstrodynamics`, will be a _superpackage_ for several astrodynamics packages: [`AstrodynamicalFrames`](https://github.com/cadojo/AstrodynamicalFrames.jl), [`AstrodynamicalStates`](https://github.com/cadojo/AstrodynamicalStates.jl), [`AstrodynamicalCalculations`](https://github.com/cadojo/AstrodynamicalCalculations.jl), [`AstrodynamicalPropagators`](https://github.com/cadojo/AstrodynamicalPropagators.jl), and [`AstrodynamicalPlots`](https://github.com/cadojo/AstrodynamicalPlots.jl).

+### Naming Convention

+It _does_ feel a bit pretentious to be calling each package _astrodynamical_, but I _think_ it's gramatically correct?
+These packages will include maneuvers at some point in 2021, so they really are related to astrodynamics, as opposed to orbital mechanics. `AstrodynamicCalculations` and `AstrodynamicPlots` feels wrong for some reason.
+So that's why they're all named `Astrodynamical`.

 ## Features

 The following features are available in release `v0.9`, and will still be provided in release `v0.10`.